benfls/MLOPS-COURSE-PROJECT-2/readme.md

 ### 2. **GitHub**
     - Version control system for collaborative development.
-    - GitHub Actions for additional CI/CD workflows and repository management.

 ### 3. **Docker**
     - Containerization of the application for consistent environments across development, testing, and production.